WebDev-Guild/webdevguild.com/src/pages/blog/10-things-http.md

 ---

 As ubiquitous as it is, HTTP still has some fun surprises.
 Did you learn anything new?
 Am I missing something?
 If so, <TweetLink>let me know</TweetLink>.
 I'd love to hear from you!

+**Edits:**

+- Updated the RFC link in the intro to the latest RFC 9110.
+- Improved the explanation of the `Cache-Control` request header.
+- Added a common example of the `409 Conflict` status code.
+- Included more context about the `418 I'm a Teapot` status, which was updated in RFC 9110.